 The guide is intended to ensure good and consistent measurement practice by IRC measurers around the world.
 In addition to describing each measurement, some of the common mistakes and errors are noted.

-While the term 'measurer' will be used throughout, this should be taken to include 'official' measurers in addition to owner's self-measuring their own boats.
+While the term 'measurer' will be used throughout, this should be taken to include owners selfmeasuring their own boats in addition to official measurers.

 2. GENERAL ROLE OF AN IRC MEASURER

 Official Measurers should note the following: